 Lasers can remove lesions and conduct biopsies effectively, all while ensuring the tissue remains intact.
 During your bi-annual oral exam, if your dentist notices any abnormalities or signs of oral cancer, they may recommend additional evaluation or treatment with a biopsy or lesion removal.
 The laser is so exact that little to no pain or bleeding occurs upon removal.
 By getting a laser biopsy or laser removal you can get peace of mind and get back to your day-to-day routine quicker.

 For patients looking to cosmetically reshape their gums, lasers can gently remove gum tissue to create a more pleasing smile.
 The process of reshaping your gum line with laser treatment is a minimally invasive procedure that can be completed in one visit.
 The laser gently removes tissue to create the desired shape and contour.
 Since the laser will cauterize the treated tissue and minimize bleeding, you will be able to show off your beautiful new smile right away!

-At your consultation, we will probe your gums to measure the depth of your gum pockets and determine if you have gingivitis or periodontitis.
+At your consultation, our Miami dentists will probe your gums to measure the depth of your gum pockets and determine if you have gingivitis or periodontitis.